This is an old post, kept for posterity. The theory is still good though.

 The upside of this is simple – by restricting the elements we can use to design initially, and then moving to a live, workable version, we avoid unnecessary chrome creeping in to the design.
 It tends to therefore produce a more elegant, cleaner end product.

 Designing In The Browser

-As we've gotten more advanced in our tools, a new trend has emerged in web design – moving away from Photoshop, GIMP and other tools for producing design work for the web, and into rapid prototyping with Visio, Omnigaffle and the like, and then simply building the site layout itself.
+As we've gotten more advanced in our tools, a new trend has emerged in web design – moving away from Photoshop, GIMP and other tools for producing design work for the web, and into rapid prototyping with more modern, purpose built tools, and then simply building the site layout itself.
 Thanks to the creation of tools like Firebug and Chrome's awesome web development suite (and no thanks to IE's still frankly lacklustre toolset), we can design pretty much anything we want on the fly.
 Then, after the initial groundwork has been done, extra chrome can be added after (if it needs adding at all).

 This then creates a new way of thinking about design work for the web – when you're starting off with the content you're going to be using and no set grid, you can choose exactly how wide you want any individual element to be.
 This means that instead of making a design that's beautiful because of its chrome and artwork, you can make something that's beautiful because it, in and of itself is beautiful.

 The downside with this is that it's not as simple.
 It requires that at the outset, you have all the content that you'll be using (or at least a decent approximation of it).
 Designing without the content in mind can result in the creation of something that has great visual impact, but doesn't actually work for the user once the copy and other required content components have been put in place.
 Suddenly elements don't align or you realise that you need extra navigation that you'd previously not accounted for.